- June 30, 2021 — a single AZ network link failure; users felt it despite Slack running in multiple AZs

 break

 Slack's engineering team explicitly built tooling to test the AZ drain mechanism regularly — not just in staging but in production via controlled drains of individual services.
-This is chaos engineering applied to the mitigation tool itself: if the drain button is only tested during incidents, its failure modes will be discovered at the worst possible moment.
+If the drain button is only tested during incidents, its failure modes will be discovered at the worst possible moment.
 The drain mechanism is exercised regularly to ensure it works when it matters.
+This is chaos engineering applied to the mitigation tool itself.

 Architecture

 Before the migration, Slack's core platform was a monolithic service topology with components distributed across AZs but not isolated within them.
 A request might be load-balanced to a webapp in AZ-1, which calls a backend service in AZ-3, which reads from a database in AZ-2.
-This cross-AZ traffic pattern meant that any AZ degradation could affect the latency of any request — the system had no natural blast-radius boundary at the AZ level.
+Any AZ degradation could affect the latency of any request.
 Post-migration, each cell contains a complete serving stack: its own webapp instances, its own backend service instances, and its own cache tier.
 Cross-cell traffic exists only for data that genuinely requires global consistency.

 Before: Cross-AZ Monolithic Topology (Gray Failure Spreads Freely)